MailCheck-co/mailcheck.site/src/routes/blog/small-business-tips/index.md

 Such special offers and discounts can become sales drivers for your business.
 Sending such newsletters is one of the most cost-efficient ways to inform your clients.
 It is much cheaper to use mailings that any other channels.
 However, that doesn’t mean it has to be the only channel.

-Also we were featured at [inkThemes](https://www.mailcheck.co/l/email-verification-services) as good solution for small business.
+Also, we were featured at [inkThemes](https://mailcheck.co/l/email-verification-services) as good solution for small business.

 ## Where to Get Mailing Base?